-Add the amounts from A to U, including D and R.
+Add the amounts from Section B, item 11 - labels A to U, including D and R.

-Do not include the following because they make up D, R and U:
+Do not include the following label amounts because they make up the amounts at labels D, R and U:

-- D1 Gross foreign income

-- R1 Assessable employer contributions
+- D1 Gross foreign income - R1 Assessable employer contributions

-- R2 Assessable personal contributions

-- R3 No-TFN-quoted contributions

-- R6 Transfer of liability to life insurance company or PST

-- U1 Net non-arm's length private company dividends

-- U2 Net non-arm's length trust distributions

-- U3 Net other non-arm's length income.
+- R2 Assessable personal contributions - R3 No-TFN-quoted contributions - R6 Transfer of liability to life insurance company or PST - U1 Net non-arm's length private company dividends - U2 Net non-arm's length trust distributions - U3 Net other non-arm's length income.

-Write the total at W. If the SMSF has no gross income, write 0 at W. If the amount at W is a loss, print L in the Loss box at the right of the amount.
+Write the total at label W. If the SMSF has no gross income, write 0 (zero) at label W. If the amount at label W is a loss, print L in the Loss box at the right of the amount.